How to Study More Effectively – Top Methods for College

 Workflowy services include free, PRO, and Workflowy for Teams.
 Free users only get 1 list, but upgraded PRO accounts are available for $49/year.
 PRO users get unlimited lists, offline editing, and safeguards to back-up information while ensuring password safety.
 Team users receive package deals.

-OneNote users create, share, and edit notes for individual and collaborative efforts, clipping pages, taking photographs, emailing files for upload, and expanding product capability through numerous plug-in applications that users can download or create.
+OneNote users create, share, and edit notes for individual and collaborative efforts, clipping pages, taking photographs, emailing files for upload, and expanding production capability through numerous plug-in applications that users can download or create.

 OneNote lets users write, draw, email, upload, and date-stamp automatically-saved work organized into notebooks.
-This easily-navigated program simplifies note taking and organization, and can be of great help to users who want to know how to learn faster.
+This easily-navigated program simplifies note-taking and organization and can be of great help to users who want to know how to learn faster.

 Spiderscribe provides some indispensable services for visual learners, allowing them to create mind maps connecting various files, documents, images, websites, calendar events, and other functions.
 Launched in 2012, this flash-based brainstorming tool allows users to directly embed information from outside sources.
 Utilizing a cloud-based system, Spiderscribe maps may be shared and accessed anywhere.

 Spiderscribe service comes in free and upgraded versions.
-The free version allows unlimited public maps, but only three private maps.
+The free version allows unlimited public maps but only three private maps.
 It also provides full sharing capabilities and 3MB storage.
 The professional upgrade, however, offers unlimited private/public maps.
 This $5/month upgrade gives 2GB storage and priority technical support services.
-For $25/month businesses/teams may upgrade to the business level for unlimited maps, infinite users, a personal subdomain, priority support and 10MB storage.
+For $25/month, businesses/teams may upgrade to the business level for unlimited maps, infinite users, a personal subdomain, priority support, and 10MB storage.
 The first 30 days of premium service is a free trial period.

 Reading Comprehension and Effective Reading